kubemq-io/docs/docs/development/net.md

 ## Main Concepts

 - Metadata: The metadata allows us to pass additional information with the event.
 Can be in any form that can be presented as a string, i.e., struct, JSON, XML and many more.
 - Body: The actual content of the event.
 Can be in any form that is serializable into a byte array, i.e., string, struct, JSON, XML, Collection, binary file and many more.
-- ClientID: Displayed in logs, tracing and KubeMQ dashboard(When using EventStore it must be unique).
+- ClientID: Displayed in logs, tracing, and KubeMQ dashboard(When using Events Store, it must be unique).
 - Tags: Set of Key value pair that help categorize the message

 ### Event/EventStore/Command/Query

 - Channel: Represents the endpoint target.
 One-to-one or one-to-many.
 Real-Time Multicast.
 - Group: Optional parameter when subscribing to a channel.
 A set of subscribers can define the same group so that only one of the subscribers within the group will receive a specific event.
 Used mainly for load balancing.
 Subscribing without the group parameter ensures receiving all the channel messages.
 (When using Grouping all the programs that are assigned to the group need to have to same channel name)
 - Event Store: The Event Store represents a persistence store, should be used when need to store data on a volume.

 ### Queue